About the Scholarship and the MBA

 The Scholarship is intended to cover the Oxford Saïd MBA course and college fees, which in 2018-19 will be £55,000.
 Additional funds of up to £8,000 are provided as a contribution towards living expenses, totalling an award of £63,000.

 How many Skoll Scholarships are offered every year?

 The Skoll Centre typically awards up to five Scholarships every year.

 The Skoll Scholarship is funded by a generous grant from the Skoll Foundation, and is administered by the Skoll Centre, which is based at the Saïd Business School, University of Oxford.

 Yes, it is a full-time, one-year course.
 More information about the MBA programme.

 Upon being offered a Skoll Scholarship, the candidate will receive a letter of agreement which outlines what is expected during and after the MBA.
 Examples may include acting as ambassadors for the Skoll Centre, supporting classmates with entrepreneurship projects, recruiting future Skoll Scholars, serving on the Skoll Scholar Alumni Board, and responding to media enquiries amongst others.

 If I do not receive a scholarship, can I still focus my MBA on entrepreneurship for social change?

 Of course!
 Typically only five students receive Scholarships, but countless students are interested in pursuing careers that bring together business and social goals.
-The Skoll Centre offers opportunities to engage with activities for those who are eager to start or grow their own ventures, or work in the growing supportive ecosystem of organisations working with entrepreneurial ventures/initiatives.
+The Skoll Centre offers opportunities to engage with activities for those who are eager to start or grow their own ventures, or work in the growing ecosystem of organisations supporting entrepreneurial ventures/initiatives.
 The only difference between the Skoll Scholars’ opportunities and other MBA opportunities will be the funding and access to the Skoll Scholar alumni network.